LiskHQ/lisk-docs/docs/about-lisk/governance.md

 2. Management of mutually contradictory proposals that are submitted simultaneously or in close proximity to one another.
 3. Administration of network maintenance, such as emergency bug fixes or release rollbacks (with or without a governance vote).

+## Proposals Creation
+Proposal are created on Tally.
+For spam protection, the following requirement must be fulfilled in order to create a proposal:

+- **Proposal threshold**: For creating a proposal, the voting power of the proposer must be at least 300,000 vpLSK, i.e., the value corresponding to 100,000 LSK locked for 2 years where the countdown is paused.

+## Proposal Evaluation
+The following requirements must be fulfilled for a proposal to pass:

+- **Quorum**: For a proposal to pass, the “yes” and “abstain” votes must sum up at least to 24,000,000 vpLSK, i.e., the value that corresponds to 8,000,000 LSK locked for 2 years where the countdown is paused.
+- There must be strictly more “yes” than “no” votes.

 ## Implementation of proposals
+### Implementation of funding proposals
+Funding proposals can be executed by anyone, once the proposal is approved.
+### Implementation of general proposals
-For approved general proposals, the foundation will determine whether the proposal is safe, secure, consistent with the scope of Lisk governance, and capable of being implemented in a legally compliant manner.
+For approved general proposals, the Onchain Foundation will determine whether the proposal is safe, secure, consistent with the scope of Lisk governance, and capable of being implemented in a legally compliant manner.
 If it is, the Foundation will act diligently and in a commercially reasonable manner to cause the proposal to be implemented.

 ## Governance Goals
 There are two primary goals of Lisks governance system: